marziq/tourista/README.md

 4. **Hotel Booking**:
    - Create: Allow users to book hotel rooms by selecting a hotel, room type, check-in and check-out dates, and the number of guests.
    - Read: Display a list of available hotels with detailed descriptions, including room types, pricing, amenities, and availability based on the selected dates.
-   - Update: Allow users to modify their existing bookings by changing the check-in/out dates, room type, or number of guests, subject to availability and booking policies.
+   - Update: Allow users to modify their existing bookings by changing the check-in/out dates, room type, or number of guests, subject to availability.
    - Delete: Allow users to cancel their booking.
 5. **Vehicle Rental Booking**:
    - Create: Allow users to book a vehicle by entering required details like dates, location, and preferences.